Opening September 2026: InnerVital Chicago Loop Flagship at 18 N Wabash.Join the opening list

 Senior Living & Aging Services

 Many older adults live with pain, stiffness, mobility limitations, poor sleep, stress, isolation, and transportation barriers that make consistent supportive care difficult to access.
-InnerVital helps senior living and aging-services organizations design governed acupuncture-first programs through onsite care days, reserved clinic blocks, transportation-aware scheduling, and measurable pilots.
+InnerVital is preparing senior living and aging-services partnership models for governed acupuncture-first programs through onsite care days, reserved clinic blocks, transportation-aware scheduling, and measurable pilots.
+Specific programs depend on partner approval, resident suitability, staffing, licensure, and safety protocols.

 Who we support